waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Grass:** Tall grass for wild Pokémon encounters.
 - **Ledge:** Can be jumped down (one-way).
 Moving down into a ledge tile moves the player two tiles down.
 - **Cuttable Tree:** Requires HM Cut to pass.
 Respawn on map change.
 - **Water:** Requires HM Surf to traverse.
-Surf is initiated from the party menu while adjacent to water.
 - **Boulder:** Requires HM Strength to move.
 - **Hole:** Warps player to a lower floor.
 - **Ladder (Up/Down):** Warps player between floors.
 - **Warp:** An instant transition point between maps.
-- **Steps:** Allows movement between different ground elevations.
+- **Steps:** Allows movement between different ground elevations and can act as a valid entry point to water for Surfing.
 - **Spinner (up, down, left, right):** Forces movement.
 - **Spinner Stop:** A tile that halts spinner movement.
 - **Elevated Ground:** Walkable ground at a different elevation.
+Cannot use Surf from this tile type.
 - **Gate (`gate_offscreen`, `closed_gate`, `open_gate`):** Barriers that may open or close.
 - **Boulder Switch & Barrier:** `boulder_switch` tiles are activated by boulders, which changes a `boulder_barrier` tile into a `cleared_boulder_barrier` tile.